As home studios evolve into their maturity…

 Here are the top options I recommend in each category:

 In my experience, the top 3 manufacturers of affordable racks for home recording are:

 - Middle Atlantic

-The only real difference is…which brand has the look you prefer most.
+And the only real difference is which brand has the look you prefer.

 For Middle Atlantic:

 As you may have noticed, the Odyssey racks are a little more “heavy-duty” than the other two.

 And that’s because they’re more of a “hybrid” between a studio rack, and this next category…

 2. Portable Racks